 Progressive retinal atrophy

-This hereditary condition can occur during your pet’s twilight years, or at older ages.
+This hereditary condition can occur during your pet’s twilight years.
 This disease’s symptoms include dilated pupils, night blindness, and the inability to see in bright light.

 Although the disease is incurable, early diagnosis may assist in helping protect your dog’s vision.